socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 And we can use a type of function called a selector to select a specific portion of that slice.

+---

+##### SC

+graphic

+    Seperation of concerns

+state / data           view / components
+##### VO

+And finally, I mentioned that in everything state-related, we should strive to seperate the code that generates what we see on the screen -- what we call the view layer -- in other words, our React components, from the data and logic that it will display.

 And I hope that that kinda sorta makes sense!
 If not, don't fret too much, this idea of state is tricky, even for seasoned developers.
 ---